telerik/blazor-docs/getting-started/web-app.md

 ---
 title: Blazor Web App (Tutorial)
-page_title: First Steps with UI for Blazor in a Web App
+page_title: First Steps with Blazor Web Apps and Telerik UI for Blazor
 description: Make your first steps with Telerik UI for Blazor and build a Web App that runs the UI for Blazor components.
 slug: getting-started/web-app
 tags: get,started,first,steps,web,app,template